Julianne2025/Data-Analytics-Portfolio/README.md

 # 📊 Data Analytics Portfolio – Julie Lorenzen
-Portfolio of Power BI and SQL projects, featuring data analysis, dashboards, and business insights.
+Portfolio of Power BI projects featuring data analysis, dashboards, and business insights.

 Welcome to my data analytics portfolio!
 Here I showcase hands-on projects using **Power BI, Excel and SQL** to solve business problems and deliver insights.

 ## 🔹 About Me
-I have a background in **accounting and finance**, with many years of experience using Excel.
+I have a background in **accounting and finance**, with many years of experience using **Excel**.
-Now, I’m expanding into **Power BI and SQL** to build stronger data analysis, reporting, and visualization skills.
+Now, I’m expanding into **Power BI** to build stronger data analysis, reporting, and visualization skills.

-This portfolio showcases Power BI, Excel and SQL projects demonstrating business analysis, data modeling, and visualization skills.
+This portfolio showcases **Power BI, Excel and SQL** projects demonstrating business analysis, data modeling, and visualization skills.

 ## 📁 Projects